-The Profiles on the Web system allows users to create customized tables of the number of work-related fatal injuries based on user-specified criteria.
+The data profiles tool on the web allows users to create customized tables of the number of work-related fatal injuries based on user-specified criteria.
 This is a good way to get an overview of the data available in an area of interest, both in magnitude and detail.